Rebuttal to Recent Creepy Hollow Negative Reviews Posted on their Forum Site:

 (CH Reviewer): He also has not just the website but also a somewhat active Facebook page and a rather colorful Instagram presence, both related in some way to the store and vampire aesthetic and identity.

-(My Response): Not true, I do not at present nor have I ever in the past hosted a Facebook page.
+(My Response): This is an absolute lie, I do not at present nor have I ever in the past hosted a Facebook page.
 Nor have I ever Instagram’d anyone.
 I don’t use Instagram.
 I don’t have a Facebook page.
 These are bogus claims.
 Any Facebook account that mentions me in any way may be a client or other, and I do not have any active participation in Facebook at present.
-Period.
 The review is bogus.

 (CH Reviewer) Unless you have found serial filings associated with him beyond this one?
 I don’t remember any from the last time I poked around, although he does seem to have more than one alias, which (much like cultural appropriation) isn’t usually a good sign in someone you intend to purchase from in a very trust-dependent market.